gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 ## Warning

-This will **ONLY** work in Minecraft versions **1.20.50+**
+This will **ONLY** work in Minecraft versions **1.20.50** (DON'T USE BETA/PREVIEW)

 Thank you for supporting me!
-And please read all info from this article before ask me any ordinary question like "how to reload" and "how to use attachments". ❤️
+And please read all info from this article before ask me any ordinary question like "how to reload" and "how to use attachments".

 ## Installation